-- Knowledge of ethical professional practices (APA, 2010; NASP, 2010a). - Knowledge of laws regulating the practice of school psychology, both nationally (e.g., FERPA, IDEA) and locally (e.g., TSBEP, 2015). - Knowledge of the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014) related to test selection, administration, interpretation, and reporting.
+- Knowledge of ethical professional practices (APA, 2017; NASP, 2020a). - Knowledge of laws regulating the practice of school psychology, both nationally (e.g., FERPA, IDEA) and locally (e.g., TSBEP, 2024). - Knowledge of the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014) related to test selection, administration, interpretation, and reporting.

-2.1.4 Individual and Cultural Differences
+2.1.4 Diversity, Equity, and Inclusivity

-- Knowledge and understanding of principles and research findings related to individual and cultural differences as they apply to professional psychology in general and School Psychology specifically. - Understanding of own situation (e.g., ethnicity, race, gender, sexual orientation, SES, physical disability). - Understanding of the need to consider individual and cultural differences in all aspects of work in school psychology (e.g., assessment, treatment, research, relationships with colleagues).
+• Knowledge and understanding of principles and research findings related to diversity, equity, and inclusivity as they apply to professional psychology in general and School Psychology specifically.

+- Ongoing examination and reflection of one's own identity and lived experiences (e.g., ethnicity, race, gender, sexual orientation, SES, physical disability). - Understanding of the need to center all aspects of work in school psychology (e.g., assessment, treatment, research, relationships with colleagues) in the context of diversity, equity and inclusivity